I am a woman obsessed with pearls.

 Second, you can often find pearls in thrift stores, like I do.
 It’s a little tricky to tell a real pearl from a fake one, but once you master the secrets (which you can learn anywhere online) it gets easier.
 I pay as little as $3 for some strands, even the ones with gold clasps.

 Don’t think pearls are always white, either.
+See the picture above?
+Those are just a few of my strands.
 My collection includes black Tahitian, South Sea, fresh water, dyed, Baroque, and of course, the classic white opera-length strand.
 For my many evenings at the opera.

 (Which is my kitchen on Friday nights.
 Pavarotti on Spotify while I make pizza.)